 Introducing the DadPad Neonatal...

-Being a new dad can be a difficult thing to come to terms with, but being the parent of a child in neonatal care potentially brings even more complex emotions and problems, as well as a wealth of complex information to digest.
+Being a new dad can be a difficult thing to come to terms with.
+However, being the parent of a child in neonatal care potentially brings even more complex emotions and problems, as well as a wealth of complex information to digest.

-The idea for the DadPad Neonatal was conceived by consultant neonatologist Professor Minesh Khashu after recognising that there was a need for better communication and support for fathers of babies on neonatal units.
-It complements the existing DadPad for new dads and is thought to be the first resource of its kind.
+The idea for the DadPad Neonatal was conceived by consultant neonatologist Professor Minesh Khashu.
+He recognised that there was a need for better communication and support for fathers of babies on neonatal units.
+The product complements the existing DadPad for new dads and is thought to be the first resource of its kind.

 Professor Khashu said: